Your shopping cart is empty!

 Organic is important to us...

-And one question we're often asked, especially when some products are from distant countries such as Ecuador or China is 'How can you be sure they're organic?'
+And one question we're often asked, especially when some products are from distant countries such as Ecuador or India is 'How can you be sure they're organic?'

-The EU has set very high organic standards, and a farmer, let's say of organic Kale Powder in China, must meet these same EU standards, just as if he were based in the UK.
+The EU has set very high organic standards, and a farmer, let's say of organic Moringa Powder in India, must meet these same EU standards, just as if he were based in the UK.

 100% organic, free of all pesticides, fertilizers, GMO’s…